apigee/api-platform-samples/sample-proxies/simple-python/README.md

 ### Policies

-This sample uses these policies:
+This sample uses this policy:

 * ![alt text](../../images/icon_policy_python.jpg "Python Script policy") Python Script: To set response headers.
 The policy is set on the target response flow.